Roger de Coverley

 Roger de (or of) Coverley (also Sir Roger de Coverley or ...Coverly) is the name of an English country dance and a Scottish country dance (also known as The Haymakers).
 An early version was published in The Dancing Master, 9th edition (1695).
-The Virginia Reel is probably related to it.
-The name refers to a fox, and the dance's steps are reminiscent of a hunted fox going in and out of cover.
+The Virginia Reel is a North American adaptation.

+History

+The dance Roger of Coverly probably originated in northern England; An early version was published in The Dancing Master, 9th edition (1695).
+The tune is said to derive its name from the Calverley family, who hailed from Calverley, Yorkshire.
+A manuscript in the British Museum called The First and Second division Violin, which is attributed to John Eccles, 1705, describes the tune as "Roger of Coverly the true Cheisere way."
+Alternatively Roger refers to Royalists in the English Civil War and that ‘Coverly’ was a corruption of ‘Cavalier’ The Virginia reel is a North American adaptation.